marinsantiago/bnplasso/README.md

 y.test <- mu + X.test %*% beta + rnorm(n.test, 0, sigma)
 ```

-We can then apply the nonparametric Bayesian Lasso---from Marin et al. (2025+)---to these data
+We can then easily apply the nonparametric Bayesian Lasso (Marin et al., 2025+) to these data
 through the function `bnplasso.lm()`.

 ``` r